-There are three general strategies to managing plugins for client masters (Jenkins Enterprise) instances connected to a CloudBees Jenkins Operations Center (CJOC) instance:
+There are three general strategies to managing plugins for client controllers (Jenkins Enterprise) instances connected to a CloudBees Jenkins Operations Center (CJOC) instance:

 Pinning plugins in the update-center on the Operations Center

-Advantage: This offers greater control over the versions that can be installed by users who have such admin rights on the Jenkins Enterprise master(s).
+Advantage: This offers greater control over the versions that can be installed by users who have such admin rights on the Jenkins Enterprise controller(s).

 Not providing plugins for Jenkins Enterprise core plugins via the update-center